sevehub/vim9psgrep/README.md

 # vim9psgrep
-vim9psgrep is a Vim9script plugin that integrates the power of ripgrep with Vim, utilizing a PowerShell script as a wrapper.
-It provides a compiler that feeds search results directly into Vim's quickfix list, enhancing your code navigation and editing workflow.
+vim9psgrep is a Vim9script plugin that integrates the power of ripgrep with Vim, utilizing a PowerShell script as a wrapper and VB popups.

 ## Features